AdobeDocs/support-resources.en/help/adobe-success-portal/business-persona/engagement-plan.md

 ---
 title: '[UICONTROL Engagement Plan]'
-description: Discover how the [!UICONTROL Engagement Plan] enhances stakeholder visibility and communication by offering a centralized view of your Adobe account team and engagement options.
+description: Discover how [!UICONTROL Engagement Plan] enhances stakeholder visibility and communication by offering a centralized view of your Adobe account team and engagement options.
 ---

 # [!UICONTROL Engagement Plan]